Strong coupling of collective optical resonances in dielectric metasurfaces: Results and discussion

-As already noted, the formation of the collective modes of the metasurface is accompanied by a strong enhancement of the near field, with its spatial distributions depending significantly on the polarization of the illumination.
-In the case of the TM polarization, the strong electric field is concentrated between the meta-atoms of the metasurface, whereas for the TE polarization, the electric field is enhanced in the vicinity of the meta-atoms (indicated by arrows 3 and 7, respectively, in Fig.~S4).
+As already noted, the formation of the collective modes of the metasurface is accompanied by a marked enhancement of the near field, with its spatial distributions depending strongly on the polarisation of the illumination.
+In the case of TM polarisation, the strong electric field is concentrated between the meta-atoms of the metasurface, whereas for TE polarisation, the electric field is enhanced in the vicinity of the meta-atoms (indicated by arrows 3 and 7, respectively, in Fig.~S4).
 For practical purposes, this can be used for selective excitation and switching of active functions, for example, quantum dots deposited on the metasurface.
-It is also interesting to note that for both cases of the aBIC (TM polarization, fields 1-3 in Fig.~S4) and the anticrossing due to strong coupling (TE polarization, fields 4-6 in Fig.~S4), the electric fields are considerably reduced, leading to the suppression of reflection.
+It is also interesting to note that for both cases of the aBIC (TM polarisation, fields 1-3 in Fig.~S4) and the anticrossing due to strong coupling (TE polarisation, fields 4-6 in Fig.~S4), the electric fields are considerably reduced, leading to the suppression of reflection.